huggingface/transformers/examples/research_projects/xls_r/README.md

 ## Organization

-Participants are encouraged to leverage pretrained speech recognition checkpoints, preferably [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53), to train a speech recognition system in a langauge of their choice.
+Participants are encouraged to leverage pre-trained speech recognition checkpoints, preferably [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53), to train a speech recognition system in a language of their choice.

 Participants can make use of whatever data they think is useful to build a **robust** speech recognition system for **real-world** audio data.
-We strongly recommend to make use of [Mozilla's diverse Common Voice dataset](https://huggingface.co/datasets/mozilla-foundation/common_voice_7_0) when training the model.
+We strongly recommend making use of [Mozilla's diverse Common Voice dataset](https://huggingface.co/datasets/mozilla-foundation/common_voice_7_0) when training the model.
 Please do **not** use the `"test"` split of the Common Voice datasets for training as we will likely use this split for the final evaluation of your model.
 We kindly ask you to make sure that the dataset that you are using for training has the appropriate licensing - see [here](TODO: ) for more information.

-During the event the fine-tuned models will regularly be tested on a **development dataset** provided by the Hugging Face team and at the end of the event all models will be tested on a **test dataset**.
+During the event, the fine-tuned models will regularly be tested on a **development dataset** provided by the Hugging Face team and at the end of the event, all models will be tested on a **test dataset**.
 For each language, the best performing model will receive a prize 🏆 - more information regarding the testing [here](TODO: ) and prizes [here](TODO: ).
-We believe that framing the event as a competition is more fun, but at the core we strongly encourage participants to work together by helping each other to solve bugs, share important findings, etc... 🤗.
+We believe that framing the event as a competition is more fun, but at the core, we strongly encourage participants to work together by helping each other to solve bugs, share important findings, etc...🤗

 If possible it is encouraged to fine-tune the models on local GPU machines, but if those are not available, the OVH cloud team kindly provides a limited